lmapii/practical-zephyr/03_devicetree_semantics/readme.md

 # Devicetree semantics

-This [Zephyr freestanding application][zephyr-app-freestanding] is used in the [fourth article](https://interrupt.memfault.com/blog/practical_zephyr_dt_semantics) of the "Practical Zephyr" series.
+This [Zephyr freestanding application](https://docs.zephyrproject.org/latest/develop/application/index.html#zephyr-freestanding-app) is used in the [fourth article](https://interrupt.memfault.com/blog/practical_zephyr_dt_semantics) of the "Practical Zephyr" series.
 The application itself is just a dummy but shows important Devicetree API macros.
 The most important files are the Devicetree overlay files and Devicetree **bindings**:

 - [`props-basics.overlay`](./dts/playground/props-basics.overlay) shows all basic types except for phandles.
 The matching bindings can be found in [`custom-props-basics.yaml`](./dts/bindings/custom-props-basics.yaml)
 - [`props-phandles.overlay`](./dts/playground/props-phandles.overlay) shows the _phandle_, _phandles_, and _phandle-array_ types.
 The matching bindings can be found in [`custom-props-phandles.yaml`](./dts/bindings/custom-props-phandles.yaml), and the bindings for the _specifier cells_ used in the phandle-array are defined in [`custom-cells-a.yaml`](./dts/bindings/custom-cells-a.yaml) and [`custom-cells-b.yaml`](./dts/bindings/custom-cells-b.yaml).